 In the kitchen, Matt empties the trash and sets out the cans for trash pick up while I make sure we’re fully stocked on napkins, paper towels, dish soap, hand soap, etc.

 I check the laundry room to make sure there’s plenty of bleach, fabric softener and detergent.
 If not, I make a new batch.

-I call this the Sunday reset.
 No matter when you choose to have a home reset day, I recommend having a checklist of all the supplies you need.

 Keep A Reset Day Checklist